zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 * **Skip**
 This option makes it possible to skip an installation step that you cannot perform such as an administrative security action that you cannot perform yourself.
 This option makes it possible to complete an action external to the Wizard.

+The following table presents the steps in the installation, detailed descriptions of the steps, and corresponding sample JCLs:

 |Install Wizard Initalization Step|Description|Sample JCL|
 |---|---|---|